- Family and Parenting»

 You can bend these mouldings and make loop-de-loops or otherwise manipulate them for exciting runs.
 Duct tape one end to the back of a chair or to a low table and use blocks beneath the bottom end to make the balls fly.
 Experiment with different variations.

 Your children may enjoy using balls (or small cars) of different weights and sizes and testing them to see which goes down the ramp the fastest.
 You could contrast this with a test as to which one goes the furthest once it leaves the ramp.
-Is there a difference and if so why do you think?
+Is there a difference and if so why?

 This Kid's Science Project Is an Old Favorite